viktoriamahrberg/first-project/README.md

 * **Gallery section:**
     * For those who doesn't know Denton Thorntons work there is a small gallery selection to showcase some of his biggest photographs.
+    * Photos was resized to fit the banner to 300px and cover image was compressed not to take too long to load on the page.
+All photos have been uploaded to the 'assets/images/' folder.

 * **Exhibition Dates section:**
     * A list of the current set dates of the exhibition featuring three cities and its location.